-Before you GO FAST, Make sure you have everything that you need to start the project before you actually begin.
-This is sometimes called ‘Full Kitting’ in manufacturing, referring to the fact that it simply doesn’t make sense to start building a widget until you have all of the parts required to make it.
+Before you go fast, make sure you have everything that your project needs before you actually begin.
+In manufacturing, this is sometimes called ‘Full Kitting,” referring to the fact that it simply doesn’t make sense to start building a widget until you have all of the parts required to make it.
 This is the Parts Kit.

-, clearly defined.
+This should be clearly defined.
 What are we trying to accomplish?
 How will we know when we are successful?
 Without a clear destination, the trip will no doubt take a long time.
-2. Team.

-If we don’t have all of the needed people on the team including customer representatives, critical technical resources and a strong project leader, the project will stall.
+If we don’t have all of the needed people on the team including customer representatives, critical technical resources, and a strong project leader, the project will stall.
 Make sure you’ll have sufficient time commitment from each team member in addition to the skills required, and make sure your approach to remote collaboration is organized, clear, and has team buy-in.